Code-Institute-Submissions/GMontaque-hangman-game/README.md

 - A person with an interest in classic games will find the site interesting and engaging due to the visual and sound cures
 - The game has been made easy to play with simple buttons and icons
-- A decrepitation /game rules have been including so that the business can easily and effectively describe the site and explain how to use it
+- A description/game rules have been included so that the business can easily and effectively describe the site and explain how to use it
 - SEO has been included through the site to make it easier for users to find and allow the business to better describe the site
-- The game has been create so that it can be played again and again helping to keep the user engaged
+- The game has been created so that it can be played again and again helping to keep the user engaged
 - Difficulty level has also been included to add a challenge for users and give them a goal

 ## Features